Factbox: Mexico's presidential candidates on the issues

 * Provide universal social security coverage and pensions for the elderly above 65 years old.

-* Deepen ties with the United States and the European Union and seek stronger trade ties with China, Japan and India.

-* Improve protection for Mexican migrants living abroad, especially in the United States.
+* Reform the prison system to rehabilitate inmates, raise the salaries of prison workers and ensure better conditions and reduce corruption inside jails.
+Build more federal, maximum security prisons with the help of private capital.

-* Cut 100 deputies from the 500-member lower house of Congress, of which 40 percent are appointed by their party rather than directly elected.
+* Cut 100 deputies from the 500-member lower house of Congress, where about a third of lawmakers are appointed by their party rather than directly elected.
 Also cut the number of senators.

 * Create 7 million new jobs through 2018.
 Target economic growth of 6 percent a year.

-* Promises no new taxes and to eliminate Mexico’s alternative minimum tax, known as the IETU, approved under Calderon’s government.
+* Promises no new taxes and to eliminate Mexico’s alternative minimum tax, known as the IETU approved under Calderon’s government.
+Abolish tax havens.

 * Promote government austerity to give priority to public works and social spending.
 Reduce the salaries of high-ranking public sector officials.